 Sue never approached Unique with the same acceptance and compassion that she immediately offered to Coach Beiste.
 It’s a pretty big stretch to imagine the same character who banned a trans girl from playing Rizzo in Grease admitting a trans man back into her school as an educator.
 I mean, I like the second version of Sue way better, but still – this circumstance is a pretty huge contradiction for more than just Beiste’s character.
 Even Sam seems way too confused by the concept of a transgender person, given that he was in glee club with Unique for a full year.

 There’s no backpedaling this plot now – no ifs, buts or maybes.
-In an interview with actress Dot-Marie Jones, she reveals that Beiste will be re-appearing in several weeks’ time, no longer Shannon but Sheldon.
+In an interview with actress Dot-Marie Jones, she reveals that Beiste will be re-appearing in several weeks’ time, post-transition, and taking on a new name.
 Having Beiste decide that he’s changed his mind about transitioning would be a pretty weak move on Glee’s part, and it would reflect very negatively and flippantly on Glee’s portrayal of the trans community, so I don’t want them to undo this, but I’m still not convinced that this was the right move to begin with.